katma889/CRW-assembly-pipeline/README.md

-## Sitona obsoletus-whole genome assembly-pipeline
+## Sitona obsoletus- whole genome assembly-pipeline

 The repository contains all the scripts that I used for assembling the genome of the clover root weevil( Sitona obsoletus) using data from a combination of long read nanopore, 10x genomics and Illumina sequencing technology.
 The long read assembly from nanopore MinION was used as a primary assembly which is then sccafolded and gap closed using short Illumina reads and 10x linked reads.
 Schematic representation of my assembly pipeline is given below;